gerbenzaagsma/gerbenzaagsma.github.io/_pages/publications.md

-## Under review/forthcoming:
+## In progress/ under review:
 ---

-* Article [Facing the History Machine: Towards Histories of Digital History](https://orbilu.uni.lu/handle/10993/61381) (History of Humanities).
-Forthcoming.
+* Chapter 'History and the Paradoxes of Digitisation: A Global Perspective'. _In progress_, edited volume conference [„Geschichte in der digitalen Gegenwart Geschichtsverständnisse zwischen ‚Postfaktizität’ und neuen Evidenzen”](https://zzf-potsdam.de/de/veranstaltungen/geschichte-der-digitalen-gegenwart-geschichtsverstandnisse-zwischen-postfaktizitat) (2025).
-* Chapter _Help, Betrayal and the Importance of Networks – Jews in Hiding in the Netherlands and the Case of Anne Frank_ (in edited volume to be published with new critical edition of the Anne Frank diaries, Cambridge University Press, 2024/2025).
-Under review.
+* Chapter 'Help, Betrayal and the Importance of Networks – Jews in Hiding in the Netherlands and the Case of Anne Frank' (in edited volume on the Anne Frank diaries, Cambridge University Press, 2024/2025). _Under review_.